 Provider Runtime Notes

-This document captures the practical runtime differences between Wardian's supported CLI providers: Gemini, Claude, Codex, and OpenCode.
+This document captures the practical runtime differences between Wardian's supported CLI providers: Antigravity, Claude, Codex, OpenCode, and Gemini (unmaintained).
 It is intended for maintainers working on spawn, resume, workflow execution, skill projection, and status/approval handling.

 Shared Wardian Invariants